mattlibera/livewire-flash/readme.md

 You can add your own magic via AlpineJS or whatever else if you want to fade messages out automatically - right now each message is a Livewire component and uses Livewire logic to hide it when it is dismissed.

+_Note that the overlay does not support this directive._

 ## Multiple Flash Messages

 Multiple flash messages can be sent to the session: